ANXIETY DISORDER AND DISABILITY BENEFITS

 - Help you file your application for SSD and SSI benefits

-- Inform the SSA that the SSA should automatically pay your benefits under the Compassionate Allowance Rules
+- Inform the SSA to pay your benefits under the Compassionate Allowance Rules

-- Request reconsideration if you receive an initial denial from Disability Determination Services
+- Request an appeal if you get an initial denial

 - Request a Hearing with an Administrative Law Judge (ALJ)